This website contains imagery which is only suitable for audiences 18+.

 Genetic Predisposition

-One of the most common causes of dorsal humps is genetic predisposition.
+One causes of dorsal humps is genetic predisposition.
 If one or both of your parents have a prominent nasal bump, you may be more likely to develop a dorsal hump yourself.
 This is because the shape and structure of your nose are largely determined by the genes you inherit from your family.

 Family History

 Take a look at your family members, particularly your parents and siblings.
 If you notice that several of them have dorsal humps, it’s a strong indication that genetics may be playing a role in your own nasal structure.
-Understanding your family history can help you and Dr. Watts determine the best course of action when it comes to treating your dorsal hump.
+Understanding your family history can help you and Dr. Watts determine the right course of action for you when it comes to treating your dorsal hump.

 Ethnic Variations